 Kochi Jain Temple

-A lesser known, but equally important final piece of marvel in the Jew Town puzzle is Kochi Jain Temple, one of the most important Jain pilgrimage temples in India.
+A lesser-known, but equally important final piece of marvel in the Jew Town puzzle is Kochi Jain Temple, one of the most important Jain pilgrimage temples in India.
 Kochi Jain Temple was established in 1904 by the Jain traders from Gujarat.
 The temple is adorned with white marble flooring, sculpted pillars, and artworks.

 Cherai Beach